 Talking with your optometrist about the do’s and don’ts of contact wearing is also important.
 For example, some contacts are wearable for days or months at a time while others need to be changed daily.
 Sleeping in contacts that are not intended for this can damage and irritate eyes, over using the same set of contacts can occasionally worsen eyesight and prematurely disposing of contacts can be wasteful.
 Know your eyes, know your contacts and know the responsibilities involved in the process.

-With VSP Direct you can save money on eye exams, an allotted $150 or more towards glasses or contacts, top-quality lens options and much more.
+With VSP Individual Vision Plans you can save money on eye exams, glasses or contacts, top-quality lens options and much more.
 Whether you are nervous about getting contacts or apprehensive of the process involved, VSP Direct will be by your side every step of the way.

 Some plans can only be accessed through membership in the Healthy Vision Association (HVA), which helps its members see well and stay healthy.